Robin Day (designer): Industrial Design and Interiors (1940s to 1970s)

-Robin Day was a man of many talents and worked in an unusually wide range of disciplines.
-Apart from Hille, his two principal industrial clients were the electronics firm Pye, for whom he designed radios and televisions from c.1948-65, and the carpet manufacturer Woodward Grosvenor, for whom he created abstract designs for wilton carpets from c.1960-66.
+Robin Day worked in a wide range of disciplines.
+Apart from Hille, his two principal industrial clients were the electronics firm Pye, for whom he designed radios and televisions from c.1948–1965, and the carpet manufacturer Woodward Grosvenor, for whom he created abstract designs for wilton carpets from c.1960–1966.

 Day continued to collaborate with leading architects on custom-designed furniture for new buildings.
 In 1964 he designed the oiled teak refectory tables and chairs for the main dining hall at Churchill College, Cambridge, designed by Richard Sheppard, Robson and Partners.
 His largest and most ambitious commission was the seating for the Barbican Arts Centre, designed by Chamberlin, Powell and Bon, completed in 1981.
-This massive project, which occupied him throughout the 1970s, included auditorium seating for the theatre, concert hall and three cinemas, as well as café tables and chairs and long snaking sofas for the foyers.
+This project, which occupied him throughout the 1970s, included auditorium seating for the theatre, concert hall and three cinemas, as well as café tables and chairs and long snaking sofas for the foyers.